KaDee Strickland

-Early life
+Early life and education

 Katherine Dee Strickland was born in Blackshear, Georgia, on December 14, 1975, to Susan, a nurse, and Dee Strickland, a high school football coach, principal, and superintendent.
 Her nickname comes from her parents combining the "K" in her first name with her father's name (and also her middle name) to make "KaDee".
 She was raised in Patterson, Georgia, which she referred to as a "one-stoplight town", and she had a job picking tobacco on a local farm for eight years.
 When she was a child, Strickland watched the Woody Allen film Annie Hall (1977) and was "wanting to be in that place, and being completely taken with the energy of those people [...] [she] wanted to be in it".
 During her childhood, she was well known locally as a member of the Strickland family and for her extracurricular activities and achievements; she was the Homecoming Queen in elementary, middle, and high school, as well as the student council president and a cheerleader.
 She never considered a career in the arts until her participation in a one-act play performed by students of her high school: "The minute I set foot on stage, that was it.
 Destiny took over.
 There were no other options.
 I felt like I fit my skin, I knew what I was here to do."

 After graduating from high school, Strickland wanted to study drama at college in New York City, but her parents did not want her to live in such a large city so soon.
 She instead applied to the University of the Arts in Philadelphia.
 During her studies there, she joined the Screen Actors Guild and considered using her given name as the first part of her stage name, before deciding she was "much too tomboy" for it.
 She took a part-time job as a waitress at a local restaurant and interned at a casting agency, where one of her tasks was to read lines at auditions for small roles in local film and television projects; the job landed Strickland her first film role.
 After graduating from university with a fine arts degree, she was schooled in New York City, and she moved to Los Angeles in late 2003.
 In 2006, she received the University of the Arts's Silver Star Alumni Award.